 The server name specifies the name to be used on client application connection strings or profiles.
 Running multiple database servers with the same name is not recommended.

-• start_iq Server Options on page 113

-- AWE Cache Sizes per Operating System on page 138 - Starting a Database Server with an AWE Cache on page 139 start_iq Database File Parameters
+- start_iq Server Options on page 115 - AWE Cache Sizes per Operating System on page 127 - Starting a Database Server with an AWE Cache on page 129